obsidianmd/obsidian-help/en/Getting started/Back up your Obsidian files.md

 ## Use external drives

-**Hard drives and SSD Drives**
+**Hard drives and SSD drives**
 External hard drive backups are still valuable in an increasing cloud-based world, and are mainly used for data storage and computer backups.
 The biggest disadvantage of an external drive is that the drive can break down or get lost.
 The biggest advantage is that the storage space only needs to be purchased once.
 Using an external hard drive is often combined with a [[#Use computer backups|computer backup]].

-**USB Sticks**
+**USB flash drives**
-USB sticks are a simple and effective method for quick backups.
+Flash drives (also called thumb drives, memory sticks, or pen drives) are a simple and effective method for quick backups.

-1. Insert the USB stick into your computer or laptop.
+1. Insert the flash drive into your computer or laptop.
 2. Ensure the device is recognized and mounted in your file system.
-If necessary, format the USB stick to be compatible with your filesystem.
+If necessary, format the flash drive to be compatible with your filesystem.
-3. Copy your vault folder from its current location onto the USB stick.
+3. Copy your vault folder from its current location onto the flash drive.
-4. Safely unmount the USB stick.
+4. Safely unmount the flash drive.
-5. Remove the USB stick from your device.
+5. Remove the flash drive from your device.

 > [!tip] If your external drive contains sensitive information, it is recommended to keep the external drive secure, such as in a secured room.